mlbridge/mlbridge.github.io/README.md

 information entered, and then the results of the training are communicated back to the ML Bridge User Interface.
 The ML Bridge User Interface then displays the result in the form of accuracy and loss graphs as well as confusion matrices and metrics.
-The repository got the ML Bridge Machine Learning Module can be found [here](https://github.com/mlbridge/mlbridge-machine-learning).
+The repository for the ML Bridge Machine Learning Module can be found [here](https://github.com/mlbridge/mlbridge-machine-learning).

 ## Machine Learning